-- b) Customers of the function: ccTLD registries. - c) What registries are involved in providing the function: Root Zone, Root Zone WHOIS database. - d) Overlaps or interdependencies: Policy for entries in the Root Zone are determined both by the ICANN policy setting mechanisms (e.g. for ccTLDs and gTLDs), and by the IETF standardization process (e.g. for specially reserved names) - 4) Delegation and Redelegation of a gTLD (NTIA IANA Functions Contract: C.2.9.2.d) - a) Description of the function: Assigning or re-assigning a Sponsoring Organization for a gTLD registry.
+- b) Customers of the function: ccTLD registries. - c) What registries are involved in providing the function: Root Zone, Root Zone WHOIS database. - d) Overlaps or interdependencies: Policy for entries in the Root Zone are determined both by the ICANN policy setting mechanisms (e.g. for ccTLDs and gTLDs), and by the IETF standardization process (e.g. for specially reserved names)

+4) Delegation and Redelegation of a gTLD (NTIA IANA Functions Contract: C.2.9.2.d)

+- a) Description of the function: Assigning or re-assigning a Sponsoring Organization for a gTLD registry.
 ICANN verifies that all requests related to the delegation and redelegation of gTLDs are consistent with the procedures developed by ICANN.
-In making a delegation or redelegation recommendation ICANN must provide documentation in the form of a Delegation and Redelegation Report verifying that ICANN followed its own policy framework including specific documentation demonstrating how the process provided the opportunity for input from relevant stakeholders and was supportive of the global public interest. - b) Customers of the function: gTLD registries. - c) What registries are involved in providing the function: Root Zone, Root Zone WHOIS database. - d) Overlaps or interdependencies: Policy for entries in the Root Zone are determined both by the ICANN policy-setting mechanisms (e.g. for ccTLDs and gTLDs), and by the IETF standardization process (e.g. for specially reserved names). - 5) Redelegation and Operation of the .INT TLD (NTIA IANA Functions Contract: C.2.9.4)101 - a) Description of the function: Historically, the policy for .INT is described in IETF RFC 1591.
+In making a delegation or redelegation recommendation ICANN must provide documentation in the form of a Delegation and Redelegation Report verifying that ICANN followed its own policy framework including specific documentation demonstrating how the process provided the opportunity for input from relevant stakeholders and was supportive of the global public interest. - b) Customers of the function: gTLD registries. - c) What registries are involved in providing the function: Root Zone, Root Zone WHOIS database. - d) Overlaps or interdependencies: Policy for entries in the Root Zone are determined both by the ICANN policy-setting mechanisms (e.g. for ccTLDs and gTLDs), and by the IETF standardization process (e.g. for specially reserved names).

+5) Redelegation and Operation of the .INT TLD (NTIA IANA Functions Contract: C.2.9.4)69 a) Description of the function: Historically, the policy for .INT is described in IETF RFC 1591.
 The policy allowed registration for both international organizations and for use for international databases for infrastructure use.
 The policy for .INT related to international databases for infrastructure use was determined by the IETF.
 RFC 3172 recommended that such uses move under.ARPA, and the only then-extant use of .INT for such infrastructure (the IPv6 reverse mapping tree) was in fact moved under .ARPA; all subsequent infrastructure uses have been under .ARPA.
-Since this
+Since this change, it is only possible for an international treaty organizations to register domain names under .INT for use for the organization itself.

-101 The CWG-Stewardship has considered the .INT domain, and concluded that provided there is no policy change under .INT done by ICANN/IANA the CWG-Stewardship does not see any need for changes in the management of the .INT domain in conjunction with the transition.
+69 The CWG-Stewardship has considered the .INT domain, and concluded that provided there is no policy change under .INT done by ICANN/IANA the CWG-Stewardship does not see any need for changes in the management of the .INT domain in conjunction with the transition.
 Future administration of the .INT domain should be subject to review post transition.